Oil bosses fight for relevance before climate talks

 Many members of the Organization of the Petroleum Exporting Countries (OPEC), including leader Saudi Arabia, have yet to submit their plans.

-For oil executives, pledges by key oil consuming countries including China and India to cut fossil fuel consumption have crystallized their need to act.
+For oil executives, pledges by key oil consuming countries including China and India to cut fossil fuel consumption have crystallised their need to act.

 The World Bank estimates around 300 million tones of carbon dioxide (CO2) is emitted from gas flaring each year, equivalent to around 77 million cars.